Spendesk/create-react-app/README.md

 ## Features & changes we maintain against the source

-- Support for injecting a stage-based config and exposing it as a global `appConfig` variable.
 - Support for multiple entrypoints and generation of individual HTML entries for each one of them using the `ENTRIES` env variable.
-- Support for injecting a `process.env.STAGE` variable.
 - Stable static output file names based on entrypoints names instead of contenhash based file names.
 - Support for react-hot-loader.
 - Complete removal of ESLint.